Skip to main content

 Knowing when to get a massage is just as important as getting one at all.
 For best results, massage therapy may be used at different stages of your fitness routine.

-• Before Workouts: May help warm up muscles, increase circulation, and improve flexibility.
+Before Workouts- Massage may help warm up muscles, increase circulation, and improve flexibility.

-• After Workouts: May help reduce soreness, support recovery, and encourage relaxation.
+After Workouts- Massage may help reduce soreness, support recovery, and encourage relaxation.

-• During Training Weeks: Regular sessions may help maintain muscle health and prevent tension buildup.
+During Training Weeks- Regular sessions may help maintain muscle health and prevent the buildup of tension.

 This makes workout recovery massage a useful tool throughout your fitness journey.